minuscorp/swift-typed-throws/SE-XXX Typed throws.md

 }
 ```

 Furthermore, many developers are being pushed on abandon `throws` methods for `Result` ones, where the error can be easily typed.
-This create a great desbalance, and sometimes, a poorly choose of the tools to use in order to code because of language limitations.
+This create a great unbalance, and sometimes, a poorly choose of the tools to use in order to code because of language limitations.

 But using explicit errors with `Result` has major implications for a code base.
 Because the exception handling mechanism ("goto catch") is not built into the language (like `throws`), you need to do that on your own in a "`Result` chaining" (i.e. monadic) way with `flatMap` and similar operators, if you don't want to unwrap/switch/wrap on every chaining/mapping point.
 Leading to code like this: